gohugoio/hugo/content/_index.md

   - heading: Custom Outputs
     image_path: /images/icon-custom-outputs.svg
     tagline: HTML not Enough?
-    copy: Hugo allows you to output your content in multiple types, like JSON, AMP, or you can create your own.
+    copy: Hugo allows you to output your content in multiple formats, including JSON or AMP, and makes it easy to create your own.
 sections:
   - heading: "100s of Themes"
     cta: Check out the Hugo's themes.